k66inthesky/Predict_News/README.md

 Implementation of the paper "Approach to Predicting News ─ A Precise Multi-LSTM Network With BERT"

+While predicting news from LTN during 2019 July 20th to August 8th, the accuracy may up to 99%.
+The accuracy of experiment is related to the corpus, that is, if one news including many new words, this program may do bad.

 	Author:
 		Lana Chen(m073040105@g-mail.nsysu.edu.tw)
 		Amanda Huang(amanda10702@gmail.com)